ameee287791/AttendMate-Frontend/README.md

-Note: app.py is outdated, use app2.py from the backend repo instead

 # How to start the Frontend
 Replace the schema.sql in the backend (AttendMate-Backend/db/AttendMateDB/schema.sql) with the schema.sql from this repo.
 (This adds 2 columns to class table and a bunch of dummy data).
 Open Docker Desktop.
 In a terminal, navigate to .../AttendMate-Backend/db/AttendMateDB and run
 ### `docker compose up`
-Navigate to .../AttendMate-Frontend/flask and start app.py.
+Start app2.py from the backend.
 In a terminal, navigate to AttendMate-Frontend and run
 ### `npm start`